einavcohen/Artificial-Intelligence/README.md

 # Artificial-Intelligence
-Prediction using KNN, Decision Tree and naïve base algorithms.
+A ML implementation of KNN, Decision Tree and naïve base algorithms.

 Evaluating the prediction accuracy percentages of the algorithms using K-fold cross validation.